funilrys/PyFunceble/docs/source/code.rst

 Problematic
 -----------

-How can we give make the output directory less **annoying** ?
+How can we give make the output directory less **annoying** after update ?

-Why **annoying**?
-Because before the introduction of this subsystem, the user had to always create the output directory.
-And if I update the structure, they local structure were broken because it was incompatible with the new update.

 Code documentation
 ------------------